hashgraph/hedera-services/platform-sdk/docs/proposals/proposal-process.md

 ---

-# Creating A Proposal Draft
+## Creating A Proposal Draft

-All proposals must be presented in the form of a PR containing the proposal in a sub-directory of `platform-sdk/docs/proposals/`.
+All proposals must be presented in the form of a PR containing the proposal in a subdirectory of `platform-sdk/docs/proposals/`.

 1. Create an issue in the github repository for the creation of the proposal.
 2. Create a new branch for the proposal.
-3. Copy the template `temaplate.md` into a subdirectory of `platform-sdk/docs/proposals/` with the name of the proposal.
+3. Copy the template `template.md` into a subdirectory of `platform-sdk/docs/proposals/` with the name of the proposal.
 4. Fill out the template with the details of the proposal, removing any irrelevant sections.
     * Images and other files may be included in the proposal directory and linked from the proposal.